NewToKali/Python_code/README.md

 <h2>Description:</h2>

-This is a network scanner that allows you to discover all devices in the subnet by sending an arp message with the broadcast mac address to all hosts in the subnet.
+This network scanner enables you to identify all devices within a subnet by broadcasting an ARP message with a broadcast MAC address to all hosts in the same subnet.

 <h2>Prerequisites:</h2>